-Authors:Dr Pooja ( Dentist), Dr Ranjeet Singh ( Ayurveda)
+Authors:Dr Pooja BDS, Dr Ranjeet Singh ( Ayurvedacharya)

 Tooth sensitivity is tooth discomfort in one or more tooth that is triggered by hot, cold or sour foods and drinks for even breathing cold air.
 The pain can be sharp, sudden and shoot deep into nerve endings of teeth.